zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    if not disabled otherwise through an event group.

-   :module_name: The module to enable.
+   :param module_name: The module to enable.

    .. zeek:see:: enable_event_group disable_event_group has_event_group
                  enable_module_events disable_module_events has_module_events